TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Configuration/Index.rst

        $GLOBALS['TYPO3_CONF_VARS']['SYS']['caching']['cacheConfigurations']['myext_mycache'] = [];
    }

-Extensions like **extbase** define default caches this way, giving administrators full freedom for specific and possibly quicker setups (eg. a memory driven cache for the Extbase reflection cache).
+Extensions like **Extbase** define default caches this way, giving administrators full freedom for specific and possibly quicker setups (eg. a memory driven cache for the Extbase reflection cache).

 Administrators can overwrite specific settings of the cache configuration in :file:`LocalConfiguration.php`,